llorinKeashly/wiivv-qa/README.md

 run it in headless mode.

 Setup was:
-`npm install codeceptjs puppeteer` `./node_modules/.bin/codeceptjs init`
+`npm install codeceptjs puppeteer`, `./node_modules/.bin/codeceptjs init`
 To run tests
 `./node_modules/.bin/codeceptjs run --steps`

 To run tests in headless mode you may have to go into `codecept.json` and change `show: true` to `show: false`

-I apologize, but for the sake of the test I figured it would be goog to get it to you as soon as possible.
+I apologize for the flakyness of the test, but for the sake of the test I figured it would be goog to get it to you as soon as possible.